Paris Hilton: Youth treatment reform

 On February 8, 2021, Hilton appeared before the Utah State Legislature to testify on behalf of a proposed measure that would require more government oversight of youth residential treatment centers and require them to document when they use restraints.
 During her testimony, Hilton said that she had been emotionally and physically abused during her 11-month stay at Provo Canyon School when she was 17.
 She accused staffers at Provo School of beating her, subjecting her to strip searches, force-feeding her medication, watching her shower, and sending her to solitary confinement without clothes as punishment.
 On March 2, the Utah Legislature approved the bill, known as SB127.
 On October 20, Hilton held a press conference at the United States Capitol, with lawmakers Ro Khanna and Jeff Merkley, to advocate for the introduction of the Accountability for Congregate Care Act, which would establish a bill of rights with protections for children in such facilities.
-In 2022, she appeared before the United States House Committee on Ways and Means to testify on behalf of measures to improve child welfare in the United States.

-In 2023, Hilton joined both Democratic and Republican members of Congress in backing the Stop Institutional Child Abuse Act, which aims to "provide greater oversight and data transparency for institutional youth treatment programs and will help identify and prevent institutional child abuse".
-The bipartisan bill passed both chambers of Congress during the last months of the 118th United States Congress and was signed into law by President Joe Biden.
+After appearing before the United States House Committee on Ways and Means in 2022, to testify on behalf of measures to improve child welfare in the United States, Hilton backed the Stop Institutional Child Abuse Act, which aims to "provide greater oversight and data transparency for institutional youth treatment programs and will help identify and prevent institutional child abuse".
+The bipartisan bill passed both chambers of Congress during the last months of the 118th United States Congress and was signed into law by President Joe Biden on December 23, 2024.
+She has supported similar state laws in California, Missouri, Oregon, and West Virginia.
+In 2026, the Utah Department of Health and Human Services revoked the license of Provo Canyon School following investigations into the treatment and safety of residents.